 Checking for melanoma

-It's important to get to know your skin and what is normal for you, so changes will be quickly noticed.
-Don't just rely on an annual skin check to detect any suspicious spots.
+It's important to get to know your skin and what is normal for you, so you will notice any changes quickly.

 Check all of your skin, not just sun-exposed areas.
 If you notice anything unusual, including any change in shape, colour or size of a spot, or the development of a new spot, visit your doctor immediately.